Jas-Oji/qantas-hotels/README.md

 ## What I Implemented

+- **Atomic Design**: Applied atomic design principles to ensure reusability of components.
+- **Separation of Concerns**: Isolated business logic from UI by utilizing utility functions and custom React hooks.
 - **Global State Management**: Used Context API to manage global state efficiently.
-- **Atomic Design**: Applied atomic design principles to ensure reusability of components.
+- **Testing Strategy**: Used Jest and React Testing Library to ensure robust test coverage.
 - **CSS-in-JS Approach**: Chose Styled-Components for styling within the Next.js application.
-- **Testing Strategy**: Used Jest and React Testing Library to ensure robust test coverage.
-- **Separation of Concerns**: Isolated business logic from UI by utilizing utility functions and custom React hooks.
+- **Responsive UI**: Optimized the UI to be mobile friendly.

+unsplash.it is redundant thus I switched the image source to [picsum.photos](https://picsum.photos)

 ## Running Tests